Elegiac: Classical poets

 The first examples of elegiac poetry in writing come from classical Greece.
-The form dates back nearly as early as epic, with such authors as Archilocus and Simonides of Ceos from early in the history of Greece.
+The form dates back nearly as early as epic, with such authors as Archilochus and Simonides of Ceos from early in the history of Greece.
 The first great elegiac poet of the Hellenistic period was Philitas of Cos: Augustan poets identified his name with great elegiac writing.
 One of the most influential elegiac writers was Philitas' rival Callimachus, who had an enormous impact on Roman poets, both elegists and non-elegists alike.
 He promulgated the idea that elegy, shorter and more compact than epic, could be even more beautiful and worthy of appreciation.
 Propertius linked him to his rival with the following well-known couplet:

 The 1st-century-AD rhetorician Quintilian ranked Philitas second only to Callimachus among the elegiac poets.

 Another Greek elegiac poet, the subject of an elegy by Callimachus, was Heraclitus of Halicarnassus.
 Hermesianax was also an elegiac poet.

 The foremost elegiac writers of the Roman era were Catullus, Propertius, Tibullus, and Ovid.
 Catullus, a generation earlier than the other three, influenced his younger counterparts greatly.
 They all, particularly Propertius, drew influence from Callimachus, and they also clearly read each other and responded to each other's works.
 Notably, Catullus and Ovid wrote in non-elegiac meters as well, but Propertius and Tibullus did not.